fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 ```

-## From formal grammar to `Fuzzer`
+## From formal grammar to fuzzers

 You might have noticed that our formal grammar made liberal use of two powerful
 logical patterns: recursion and combination.
 Nonterminal symbols are resolved to terminal symbols recursively.
 Smaller patterns are combined to create larger patterns.
-We can use the same approach to create a hex color `Fuzzer`.
+We can use the same approach to create a hex color fuzzer.

 Again, let's start with the smallest pieces: letters and numbers.
 `Fuzz.string` and `Fuzz.int` aren't much help because they generate _any_
 `String` or `Int`, respectively.
 This might include characters that aren't hex digits or numbers that are out of
 the hex color range.
-Instead we can use `Fuzz.constant` to create a `Fuzzer` for each hexadecimal
+Instead we can use `Fuzz.constant` to create a fuzzer for each hexadecimal
 digit.
-For example, `Fuzzer.constant "1"` is a `Fuzzer` that always generates a `"1"`.
+For example, `Fuzzer.constant "1"` is a fuzzer that always generates a `"1"`.
-Then we can use `Fuzz.oneOf` to combine each of these hex digit `Fuzzer`s.
+Then we can use `Fuzz.oneOf` to combine each of these hex digit fuzzers.
-The result is a `Fuzzer` that generates a single, random hex digit.
+The result is a fuzzer that generates a single, random hex digit.
 Note that the Elm code closely resembles our context-free grammar.

 ```